Dementia-Systems-Biology/CEAM/README.md

 Low-specificity: methylation value significantly different from all other cell types

 These CpG sets were constructed with increasing coverage but decreasing cell type-specificity.
-The tool performs a hypergeometric test comparing the user's input CpGs to the user-specified CpG set of the desired specificity level and returns the resulting odds ratio, P-value and q-value (adjusted p-value for multiple testing).
+The tool performs a hypergeometric test comparing the user's input CpGs to the user-specified CpG set of the desired specificity level and returns the resulting odds ratio, P-value and Bonferroni corrected P-value.

 # Interpretation of the Results
 Since the CpG sets for each cell type are constructed with a focus on intermediately methylated cytosines, the interpretation remains straightforward.
 Enrichment in a cell type indicates that from the differentially methylated CpGs more than by chance are overlapping with the intermediately methylated CpGs within a cell type.
 Since intermediately methylated CpGs have been shown to have a higher cell-to-cell and inter-individual variability, it is likely that the observed signal in your bulk data is driven by changes in these intermediately methylated CpGs within the enriched cell type(s).
 To summarize: enrichment of a cell type indicates that observed bulk changes are likely occurring within that cell type.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

-This work is licensed under a
-[Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
+Any non-code file of this work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].

 [![CC BY-NC 4.0][cc-by-nc-image]][cc-by-nc]